Honours and Master of Biomedical Science

 For more information, please contact:

 - Medicine, St Vincent's Hospital

 Honours and Masters students based at St Vincent's Hospital undertake research as part of the Eastern Hill Campus Precinct, comprising the following Faculty of Medicine, Dentistry and Health Sciences Departments: Medicine and Radiology, Surgery (incorporating Otolaryngology and Ophthalmology), and Medical Bionics.

 Students can also undertake research in any of the precinct's affiliated medical research institutes and in St Vincent's Hospital departments.

-Please contact the relevant supervisors listed in the Research Groups link, or in the booklet below to discuss admissions into the Honours or Masters of Biomedical Science program at the Eastern Hill Precinct.
+Please contact the relevant supervisors listed in our 2021 Research Projects offerings to discuss admissions into the Honours or Masters of Biomedical Science program at the Eastern Hill Precinct.

 The Master of Biomedical Science program is an alternative to the Honours to PhD pathway.
 Prospective applicants interested to undertake this degree will need to speak to the relevant academic coordinator(s) at each site in the Department of Medicine & Radiology to discuss their admissions into this pathway.

 View application process and projects that are currently recruiting potential Honours and Master of Biomedical Science students!

 Contact details for each node's academic and/ or administrative coordinators can be found above.